jdthorpe/ajvpy/README.md

 ```

-and which are bundled into a stand alone bundle (see `Creating Bundles`,
+and which are bundled into a stand alone bundle (see `Creating Plugin
-below) can be loaded onto an ajvpy instance like so:
+Bundles`, below) can be loaded onto an `ajvpy` instance like so:

 ```Python
 # Create an Ajv instance